ItsDrike/dotfiles/README.md

 - [XDG configuration](home/.config/sh/environ) to avoid too much cluttering in home directory
 - [Automatic handlers](home/.config/sh/handlers) which override default command not found behavior to show the package to which given command belongs (requires pkgfile on Arch Linux)
 - Automated package installation for Arch Linux, which includes many handy packages.
 You should certainly take a look at which packages will be installed and adjust [`packages.yaml`](packages.yaml) before you run it.
+- Extensive [vscode settings](home/.config/Code/User/settings.json), note that these are the settings which I like, you will probably want to adjust them to your personal needs, or perhaps even replace them

 ## Requirements